 Jansson, M., P. Blomqvist, A. Jonsson, et al. 1996.
 Nutrient limitation of bacterioplankton, autotrophic and mixotrophic phytoplankton, and heterotrophic nanoflagellates in Lake Örträsket.
 Limnology and Oceanography 41.7: 1552–1559.

-An early paper building on the work by Azam, et al., suggesting a reversal of the microbial loop due to the bacterial utilization of humic matter in ecosystems dominated by bacteria.
+An early paper building on the work by Azam’s The ecological role of water-column microbes in the sea suggesting a reversal of the microbial loop due to the bacterial utilization of humic matter in ecosystems dominated by bacteria.

 Tranvik, L. J., J. A. Downing, J. B. Cotner, et al. 2009.
 Lakes and reservoirs as regulators of carbon cycling and climate.
 Limnology and Oceanography 54.2: 2298–2314.